Introduction to PHP get last element of array

 PHP’s last element of an array is fetching the last element from an array using certain functions in PHP like the end() function, pop() function.
 Again, it all depends on the requirement of fetching and the manipulation needed to be performed on the array set.
 Also, an internal pointer within the array can be used as a pointer for performing the operation.

 This is a guide to PHP get last element of array.
-Here we discuss the introduction, how to get last element of array in PHP? and examples.
+Here we discuss the introduction, syntax, and ways to get the last element of an array in PHP along with examples.
 You may also have a look at the following articles to learn more –